MiriamSteinberg13/MiriamSteinberg13/README.md

 - 👋 Hi, I’m @MiriamSteinberg13
+- 🚀 Tech wizard with 15 years of B2B SaaS mastery—optimizing, orchestrating, and decoding market mysteries
+- 👀 Diving deep into analytics, decoding market mysteries, and dancing across departments for out-of-this-world product and marketing adventures.
-- 👀 I’m interested in cool add, e-com and game technological projects
+- I’m interested in cool add, e-com and game technological projects
 - 🌱 I’m currently learning data analytics in TripleTen Israel
-- 💞️ I’m looking to collaborate on data
+- 💞️ I’m opened to collaborate
+- 🚀✨ Let's make tech dreams reality! 🚀✨
 - 📫 How to reach me : best way by tg (@mariashat) or here or you can also write me by email mariasha.steunberg@gmail.com

 <!---